 Become A Volunteer

-There is always a need for volunteers to help out on the Nassar family farm.
-In addition to supporting the actual work carried out on the land, the presence of international volunteers helps keep the Israeli Military and illegal settlers off the land.
-Volunteers provide a cadré of possible eyewitnesses to any effort to demolish animal pens, trees, compost toilets, tents, etc.; you need to be both hard-working and observant.
+Volunteers are welcomed at Tent of Nations, and provide important help on the Nassar family farm.
+In addition to supporting the actual work carried out on the land, the presence of international volunteers helps discourage military and settler aggression directed at the farm.
+Volunteers provide a cadré of possible eyewitnesses to any effort to interfere on the farm with animal pens, trees, compost toilets, tents, etc.; volunteers need to be both hard-working and observant.

 The biggest benefits to volunteering on the farm come in small packages: